* U.S. crude oil inventories drop 9.2 mln barrels - API

 U.S. West Texas Intermediate (WTI) crude futures were at $47.75 a barrel, up 20 cents, or 0.4 percent.

 U.S. crude inventories fell by 9.2 million barrels in the week to Aug.
 11 to 469.2 million, industry group the American Petroleum Institute said on Tuesday.

 That compared with analyst expectations for a decrease of 3.1 million barrels.

-"The market took this as a mildly bullish report," said William O'Loughlin, investment analyst at Rivkin Securities.
+"The market took this as a mildly bullish report," said William O'Loughlin of Australia's Rivkin Securities.

-However, gasoline stocks climbed by 301,000 barrels, compared with analyst expectations in a Reuters poll for a 1.1 million barrel decline.
+However, gasoline stocks climbed by 301,000 barrels, compared with analyst expectations for a 1.1 million barrel decline.

 More broadly, analysts said ample supplies were preventing prices from moving much higher.

-"It is the ongoing fundamental issue of excessive supply that is continuing to weigh on oil prices...
+"Excessive supply... is continuing to weigh on oil prices...
 Not a lot has changed despite the OPEC and Russia efforts recently.
-While these producers have tried to limit their oil output, U.S. shale oil continues to rise," said Fawad Razaqzada, market analyst at futures brokerage Forex.com.
+While these producers have tried to limit their oil output, U.S. shale oil continues to rise," said Fawad Razaqzada, analyst at futures brokerage Forex.com.

 The Organization of the Petroleum Exporting Countries together with non-OPEC producers like Russia has pledged to restrict output by 1.8 million barrels per day (bpd) between January this year and March 2018.

 Offsetting much of that effort, however, U.S. oil production has soared by almost 12 percent since mid-2016 to 9.42 million bpd. <C-OUT-T-EIA>